-- ➤ The maintained Average Power Factor is 0.80 - > Data recording and electrical load calculation has been done by then college. - Month wise electric usage of college is not very high. - ➤ Preventive measures taken in reducing energy consumption for water and fuel consumption are sufficient - ➤ Old energy consuming equipment are required to be replaced by Energy efficient equipment. - ➤ Monitoring of high voltage equipment are regularly done and any problem regarding it is immediately taken care of.
+- > Data recording and electrical load calculation has been done by then college. - > Month wise electric usage of college is not very high. - Preventive measures taken in reducing energy consumption for water and fuel consumption are sufficient - Old energy consuming equipments have been replaced to some extent but more are required to be replaced by Energy efficient equipment. - Monitoring of high voltage equipment are regularly done and any problem regarding it is immediately taken care of.